nabil34000/schatzhauser/README.md

 ## Proof of Work (PoW)

-PoW is quite a complication, but it allows to impose a secure computational burden on the client side.
-For a human wasting 1s of the CPU when registering an account is not much.
+PoW is quite a complication, but it allows to impose secure computational burden on the client side.
+For a human wasting 1s of the client CPU when registering an account is not much.
 For a bot bombarding the API with millions of requests the computational resources will skyrocket.
 See [Proof of Work](docs/proof_of_work.md) for details.

 ## Tests